Meaningful artistic creation, regardless of previous experience, skill or talent is attainable by anyone with a strong desire to tell stories.

 “My second film, MORNING AT LAST didn’t have a crew.
 I had two actors, one being my best friend, and his girlfriend.
 It ended up getting best director at the Trinity Film Festival and was an official selection at other festivals in the northeast.” – Robby Silcox, CCSU FILM Graduate ’13

-FILMMAKING I/II (328/428) – Building upon the Introductory course, Film I students develop and broaden their production skills, strategies and artistic techniques to tell increasingly effective stories.
+FILMMAKING I/II (328/428) – Building upon the Introductory course, Film I students develop original ideas, broaden their production skills, develop deeper levels of directorial techniques and aesthetics to tell increasingly effective stories.

 “Film for me at CCSU has changed my thoughts and perception of production.
 I have gone beyond the fear of handling the camera and approaching subjects.”
 Shae Sau – 2014 CCSU Graduate